hallkr86/passwordGenerator-kh/README.md

  - Random password generation with lowercase, uppercase, numbers, and special characters.

  ## Technologies Used
- -HTML: Structure of the webpage.
+ - HTML: Structure of the webpage.
- -CSS: Styling and layout.
+ - CSS: Styling and layout.
- -JavaScript: Functionality and password generation.
+ - JavaScript: Functionality and password generation.

  ## Link
  Deployed link from github: